 Market Intelligence: Monitor competitive positioning and switching trends with live data from G2's review corpus.

-G2 Market Intelligence turns G2's review database and buyer behavior signals into a continuously updated competitive intelligence hub.
-Launched in November 2022 as G2's first live data product, it draws on over 1.9 million reviews with 40+ data points per review.
+G2 Market Intelligence turns G2's review database and buyer behavior signals into a continuously updated competitive intelligence hub, available on the Enterprise plan.
+It draws on over 6 million verified reviews with 40+ data points per review.

 AI Custom Research: Commission custom buyer-insight studies combining AI interviews with G2's data.